 Regardless of their origins, the terms that exist in bank loans need to be examined to determine whether they are more favorable than those that apply to outstanding bonds.
-Such examination will enable analysts to assess if the bank is able to assert remedies prior to those holders of publicly issued debt.
+Such examination will enable analysts to assess if the bank is able to assert remedies prior to those holders of publicly issued debt (which may effectively prioritize the repayment of the bank loan).
 Obligors may face heightened liquidity risk from financial instruments with payment provisions that change upon the occurrence of certain events and that favor the bank loan provider over the obligor's capital market investors.
 The result can be payment requirements up to and including immediate acceleration of debt repayment in full.